tingxiao88/PowerRecon/README.md

 5. ⚠️ **Important Note**: For the sake of this demonstration (and the lack of time to do further development), we used **OBS Studio** to broadcast the window via a virtual camera client provided.

+    - Open OBS Studio -> Go to Virtual camera -> Select MediaPipe Window -> Start Virtual Camera
-    - Go to this URL [https://video-stream-mlda.herokuapp.com/broadcast.html](https://video-stream-mlda.herokuapp.com/broadcast.html)
+    - Go to this URL [https://video-stream-mlda.herokuapp.com/broadcast.html](https://video-stream-mlda.herokuapp.com/broadcast.html), ensure to allow camera on the browser
-    - Set the camera to the virtual camera by OBS Studio
+    - Direct browser camera to the virtual camera by OBS Studio (Ensure that it captures MediaPipe Video Feed)
     - The video feed will be broadcasted live to the [Dashboard](https://video-stream-mlda.herokuapp.com/).

-6. In any web browser, open up ```http://localhost:4000``` to view the dashboard.
+6. In any web browser, open up ```http://localhost:4000``` or the [host web page](https://video-stream-mlda.herokuapp.com/) to view the dashboard.

 ---